Jenna Abrams, Russia’s Clown Troll Princess, Duped the Mainstream Media and the World

 “Hi Jenn, I’m a reporter with CBS News and I’m doing a story on dumbass morons,” it reads.
 “Do you mind if I feature your tweet and avatar?”

 Ironghazi, who declined to give his real name for this story because “when you make people mad online, they tend to try to find you for some reason,” is a notorious Twitter troll in his own right.
-In his most viral tweet, he shrunk every continent with Photoshop to make them fit inside a map of the USA so he could illustrate “just how vast our great nation is.”
+In his most viral tweet, he shrank every continent with Photoshop to make them fit inside a map of the USA so he could illustrate “just how vast our great nation is.”

 In other words, one of Twitter’s most infamous American trolls had been out-trolled by a state-sponsored Russian influence operation.